- The country’s economic base continues to be narrow with the majority of people depending on livestock and fisheries.

-- A lack of internal revenue and weak public financial management are serious constraints on the national budget, leaving the country almost totally dependent on foreign assistance.
+- The small tax base and weak public financial management continue to cause serious constraints on the government budget, thus leaving the country almost totally dependent on foreign assistance and remittances.

 |Area:||638,000 sq km|